William Grant Still: Career

-In 1934, Still moved to Los Angeles.
-He received his first Guggenheim Fellowship and started work on the first of his nine operas, Blue Steel.

-In 1936, Still conducted the Los Angeles Philharmonic Orchestra at the Hollywood Bowl; he was the first African American to conduct a major American orchestra in a performance of his own works.
+In 1934, Still moved to Los Angeles after receiving his first Guggenheim Fellowship, allowing him to start work on the first of his nine operas, Blue Steel.
+Two years later, Still conducted the Los Angeles Philharmonic Orchestra at the Hollywood Bowl, the first African American to conduct a major American orchestra in a performance of his own works.

-Still arranged music for films.
-These included Pennies from Heaven (the 1936 film starring Bing Crosby and Madge Evans) and Lost Horizon (the 1937 film starring Ronald Colman, Jane Wyatt and Sam Jaffe).
-For Lost Horizon, he arranged the music of Dimitri Tiomkin.
-Still was also hired to arrange the music for the 1943 film Stormy Weather, but left the assignment because "Twentieth-Century Fox 'degraded colored people.'"
+Still arranged music for films such as Pennies from Heaven, starring Bing Crosby and Madge Evans, and Lost Horizon, starring Ronald Colman, Jane Wyatt and Sam Jaffe,.
+For the latter, he arranged the music of Dimitri Tiomkin.
+Still was also hired to arrange music for the 1943 film Stormy Weather, but left because "Twentieth-Century Fox 'degraded colored people.'"

-Still composed Song of a City for the 1939 World's Fair in New York City.
-The song played continuously during the fair by the exhibit "Democracity."
-According to Still's granddaughter, he couldn't attend the fair except on "Negro Day" without police protection.
+For the 1939 New York World's Fair, Still composed Song of a City for the exhibit "Democracity," which played continuously during the fair's run.
+Despite writing music for the fair, he was unable to attend the fair without police protection except on "Negro Day".

-In 1949, his opera Troubled Island, originally completed in 1939, about Jean-Jacques Dessalines and Haiti, was performed by the New York City Opera.
-It was the first opera by an American to be performed by that company and the first by an African American to be performed by a major company.
-Still was upset by the negative reviews it received.
+A decade after its original composition, his opera Troubled Island about Jean-Jacques Dessalines and Haiti, was performed in 1949 by the New York City Opera.
+It is the first opera by an American to be performed by the company.
+It also is the first opera by an African American to be performed by a major company.
+Still was, however, upset by the negative reviews it received.

-In 1955, he conducted the New Orleans Philharmonic Orchestra; he was the first African American to conduct a major orchestra in the Deep South.
 Still's works were performed internationally by the Berlin Philharmonic Orchestra, the London Symphony Orchestra, the Tokyo Philharmonic Orchestra, and the BBC Orchestra.

+Still was the first African American to conduct a major orchestra in the Deep South, doing so in 1955, where he conducted the New Orleans Philharmonic Orchestra.

-In 1981, the opera A Bayou Legend was the first by an African-American composer to be performed on national television.
+He died in Los Angeles in 1978.
+Three years after his death, A Bayou Legend became the first opera by an African-American composer to be performed on national television.

-Still was known as the "Dean of Afro-American Composers".
-Still and Arvey's papers are held by the University of Arkansas.